 - Cracks: Performing work on cold vinyl can actually cause it to crack; even professionals can have a hard time working with vinyl in cold temperatures.
 If you live in an area that doesn’t see too many freezing temperatures, you might be able to repair vinyl siding almost any time of the year.
 For those in colder climates, unless it is an emergency, vinyl siding repair should probably wait until the summer.

-Need to find a pro for your vinyl siding?Find Pros
+Ready to start your vinyl siding?Find Pros

 First off, it’s durable but not impenetrable.
 If it is grazed by a lawn mower or snow blower, it will get chewed up and crack.
 If there are high winds and the paneling isn’t fully secured (usually due to a faulty install), it’ll come off.
 And when it comes to PVC, there is no patchwork: entire panels will need to be replaced.
 Also, if not properly installed, it can leak, which then makes it vulnerable to all the elements it is meant to avoid: rot, infestation, and decay (some installers even put weepholes into the underside of the panels to avoid water buildup).
 Also, PVC paneling appears on 90% of homes in America, which means if you want your house to stand out on its own this isn’t the product for you.
 However, since it comes in so many different sizes, textures, and colors you have a lot of options to still be different within the same exact medium.